KeystoneDH/2016/abstracts.md

 In addition to identifying the most frequently occurring topics in the corpus (including pedagogical theory, philosophy of language, and identity construction), I will explore multi-topic clusters emerging from visualizations of topic-topic similarity.
 Such clusters both complicate and support impressions of subject matter derived from the frequency of individual topics alone; they also help focus further study into subtle distinctions of terminology used in discussing related subjects.
 In the case of this corpus, data visualizations based on topic co-occurrence within dissertations suggest that combinations across topic clusters are common, but not evenly distributed.
 “Missing” combinations can then suggest new possibilities for future dissertation research, making this kind of visualization not only an analytical tool, but a generative one.

-#### “Representing the un/der-represented: Using data visualization to explore diversity and inclusion for academic library collections” (Short Presentation)
+#### Representing the Un/der-represented: Using Data Visualization to Explore Diversity and Inclusion for Academic Library Collections
 {: #submission-4}

 *Bobby L. Smiley*